 You can also adjust the Sort of the products, to change which products are recommended first.
-By default it is set to "Best-selling" but you could change this to "Newest" instead to push your newest products.
+By default, it is set to "Best-selling" but you could change this to "Newest" instead to push your newest products.

 Help, I accidentally deleted the recommended products Collection in my Shopify admin!

 If you accidentally delete the collection OrderlyEmails - Recommended Products from your Shopify admin, don't worry!
 The app will automatically re-create the collection during it's next update cycle, which happens every 4 hours.
-We can also manually trigger the re-creation if needed.

 To increase the likelyhood of getting repeat purchases from customers, we suggest including the "Recommended products" section in the following Shopify email notifications:

 Shipping confirmation or Shipment Delivered - They've just completed a purchase and may be ready to buy again.